Trump says he plans to ‘take care’ of people with expiring unemployment benefits

 But Mrs. Pelosi and Mr. Schumer accused Senate Majority Leader Mitch McConnell of trying to sabotage a deal with his insistence on including liability protections for businesses and others reopening during the pandemic.

-Mr. Schumer said Mr. McConnell “sounds like a person who has no interest in getting an agreement.”
+Mr. Schumer, of New York, said Mr. McConnell “sounds like a person who has no interest in getting an agreement.”

 Roughly half of the Senate’s 53 Republicans, including Sen. Ted Cruz of Texas, are expected to vote against any rescue package, citing a budget deficit that has already hit $2.7 trillion in the first nine months of the fiscal year.
-Mr. Cruz said Washington is “wasting time negotiating another massive spending bill that does not solve the problems facing the American people.”
+Mr. Cruz said lawmakers are “wasting time negotiating another massive spending bill that does not solve the problems facing the American people.”

-Sen. Rand Paul, Kentucky Republican, said the country is “trillions of dollars in debt.”
+Sen. Rand Paul, Kentucky Republican and a deficit hawk, said the country is “trillions of dollars in debt.”

 “Is this what Republicans stand for?” he asked.

-Sen. Lindsey Graham, South Carolina Republican, said if Senate Majority Leader Mitch McConnell can get half of Senate Republicans to vote for the bill, “that’d be quite an accomplishment.”
+Sen. Lindsey Graham, South Carolina Republican, said if Mr. McConnell can get half of Senate Republicans to vote for the bill, “that’d be quite an accomplishment.”

 “You can see a bunch of people already pushing back that we haven’t spent phase three yet, and concerns about the deficit.
 I get all that,” Mr. Graham said.